- Professor Laura Jeffery

 - Vine, D. & L. Jeffery.
 2009.
 'Give us back Diego Garcia': unity and division among activists in the Indian Ocean.
 In C. Lutz (ed.)
 The Bases of Empire: The Global Struggle against US Military Posts.
 NYU.

 Topics interested in supervising

-I welcome enquiries about supervision relating to my research interests in: anthropology of displacement and migration studies; critical heritage studies; intangible cultural heritage; ethnomusicology; environment and society; human-environment relations; conservation and development; roads and connective infrastructure; political and legal anthropology; islands of the Western Indian Ocean, especially Mauritius, Chagos, Rodrigues, Agalega, Seychelles, Maldives, and Réunion; anthropology of Britain
+I welcome enquiries about supervision relating to my research interests in: creative engagement with displacement and migration; critical heritage studies; intangible cultural heritage (ICH); environment and society; human-environment relations; conservation and development; islands of the Western Indian Ocean, especially Chagos, Mauritius, Rodrigues, Agalega, Seychelles, Maldives, and Réunion; anthropology of Britain.

 If you are interested in being supervised by Laura Jeffery, please see the links below for more information: